YingHongTham/wormwiring/README.md

 NOT the coordinates of the synapse object

 **synapsecombined**: each row is one synapse
+(note to self: in the early days of Elegance, synapse contins were not being tracked
+(that is, synapse objects were marked but not connected to other sections of the same synapse);
+synapsecombined was created to record synapase objects as being one synapse;
+contin and object tables were later updated to reflect this)
 - idx: id for table
 - pre: name of pre cell
 - post: name(s) of post cell(s) (comma-sep list)